 Perhaps you’re absolutely content.
 Maybe you adhere to John Lennon’s philosophy, believing that “life is what happens when you’re making other plans” and you’re absolutely determined not to sacrifice the present on the altar of the future.

-I’m hopeful that this article will help persuade you that by identifying different types of goals, you can set yourself a master plan.
+I’m hopeful that this article will help persuade you that by identifying different types of goals, you can create a personal development plan.

 That plan will enhance your life experience going forward but still allow you to appreciate the now, not least because your new set of goals won’t all be about the future.